deokhwajeong/ott-compliance-events-pipeline/README.md

 # ott-compliance-events-pipeline

 Smart TV/OTT event ingestion and analytics pipeline with a simple compliance risk engine for privacy and abnormal behavior detection.
-# OTT Compliance Events Pipeline

-Smart TV/OTT event ingestion and analytics pipeline with a simple compliance risk engine for privacy and abnormal behavior detection.